alexdantas/nsnake.arch/README.md

 # 3. Compiles it on the current dir;
 $ makepkg

-# Creates an AUR ball (.src.tar.gz), ready to uploaded
+# Creates an AUR ball (.src.tar.gz), ready to
-# to AUR via their web interface
+# be uploaded to AUR
 $ mkaurball

+# Nice helper that directly uploads to AUR
+burp *.src.tar.gz
 ```

 [home]: http://nsnake.alexdantas.net/